awsdocs/aws-doc-sdk-examples/README.rst

   typically only used for building examples, and are not included in documentation.

 * **Minimize the use of comments**.
 Code is ignored for translation, so comments in code are not translated for the printed documentation's target language.
-Comments should not be needed in most code used for documentation, since the goal is clarity and ease of understanding.
+We reccomend comments should not be needed in most code used for documentation, since the goal is clarity and ease of understanding.
 By making code self-explanatory, you'll make better code for documentation and reduce the need to add comments.